-The exhibition presents works by the artists Martha Rosler (b.
-New York, 1943, lives in Brooklyn, NY) and Hito Steyerl (b.
-Munich, 1966, lives in Berlin) in a dialogue that brings intersections between their thematic interests and similarities in their uses of media into focus.
+The exhibition presents works by the artists Martha Rosler (Brooklyn, NY) and Hito Steyerl (Berlin) in a dialogue that brings intersections between their thematic interests and similarities in their uses of media into focus.

 It is the first exhibition at a Swiss museum for both artists and the first show anywhere in which their works appear side by side.
 Yet the two oeuvres have a great deal in common, growing out of an unusually tenacious commitment to critical engagement with social and political issues.
 Resonances between their works speak to the affinity between their stances and the concerns both share—concerns that are of global significance and suggest both artists’ probing critical attention to the political developments of our time.